tm-craggs/TaskiIt/README.md

 - **Fast**: No login or loading times.
 Tasks are instantly accessible through simple commands.
 - **Minimal**: Shows only the information you need, nothing more.
-- **Consise**: Commands are simple and quick to type.
+- **Concise**: Commands are simple and quick to type.
 Flags allow for fine-grained control, but are kept to a minimum.
 - **Offline**: Everything stays on your machine and works without internet.
 No account needed.

 ### Contributions